GitMateIO/gitmate-2/README.md

 npm run tsc:w # continuous compilation
 ```

-Now you can go back to the "gitmate-2" dir with `cd ..` and run the server:
+Now you can go back to the "gitmate-2" dir and run the server:

 ```
+cd ..
 python3 manage.py runserver
 ```